 If you’re not sure of what your child’s childcare setting is doing in this area, don’t be afraid to ask.

-More information can be found at the anti-bullying website Hands Up!
+More information can be found on the anti-bullying website Hands Up!